Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/README.md

 {% endtab %}
 {% endtabs %}

 The ID service code on the destination domain extracts the ECID from the URL instead of sending a request to Adobe for a new ID.
-The ID service code on the destination page used the passed-in ECID to track the visitor.
+The ID service code on the destination page uses this ECID to track the visitor.

-On hits from the mobile web content, verify that the `mid` parameter is present on each hit, and that this value matches the `mid` that is being sent by the app code.
+On hits from the mobile web content, verify that the `mid` parameter exists on each hit, and that this value matches the `mid`value  that is being sent by the app code.